dirakx1/MoneyOnTangle/README.md

 ## IOTA ledger

-* The iota ledger makes possible to do real time transactions, in this case money transfering.
+* IOTA ledger makes possible to do real time transactions, in this case money transfering.
-* The iota ledger use is docummented in iotacore
+* IOTA ledger use is docummented in iotacore

 ## Interaction API